-E. Degree or Certificate Requirements Met by Course This course fulfills the General Education fine arts or arts and humanities requirement for the B.S. degree in Education, the A.A. degree in Liberal Arts, the A.S. degree in Natural Resource
+E. Degree or Certificate Requirements Met by Course

+This course fulfills the General Education fine arts or arts and humanities requirement for the B.S. degree in Education, the A.A. degree in Liberal Arts, the A.S. degree in Natural Resource Northern Marianas College Course Guide Course: AR 101 Introduction to Art Page:2 Management, the A.AS.

-Management, the A.A.S. degrees in Criminal Justice and in Hospitality Management, and the A.A.S. degree in Business Administration: Accounting Emphasis, Business Management Emphasis, and Computer Applications Emphasis.
+degrees in Criminal Justice and in Hospitality Management, and the A.A.S. degree in Business Administration: Accounting Emphasis, Business Management Emphasis, and Computer Applications Emphasis.